StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md

 chmod +x copy_images.sh
 ```

 The script can copy images directly from StackState's Quay.io registry to your internal registry.
-If the internal registry is not accessible from a computer that has direct internet access an intermediate step is needed.
+If the internal registry isn't accessible from a computer that has direct internet access an intermediate step is needed.

 {%tabs %}
 {% tab title="Copy direct to local registry" %}